mvysny/vaadin-on-kotlin/docs/creating_ui-v10.md

 ![Button Bar Example](images/creating_ui-v10/button_bar.png)

-> *Info*: you can use the following [Vaadin Icons](https://vaadin.com/components/vaadin-icons/html-examples/icons-basic-demos) page to search for available Vaadin icons, or you can simply use IDE's autocompletion feature for available `VaadinIcons` enum constants.
+> *Info*: you can use the [Vaadin Icons](https://vaadin.com/components/vaadin-icons/html-examples/icons-basic-demos) page to search for available Vaadin icons, or you can simply use IDE's autocompletion feature for available `VaadinIcons` enum constants.

 You can use the same approach for building the application frame.
 We're going to have the main menu to the right,